Updated: Aug 5, 2022

 Wind energy is one of the fastest-growing renewable technologies globally due to falling costs and engineering innovations introduced.
-Global wind generation capacity has increased around 75% in the past 20 years with onshore wind farms leading the way with an installed capacity of 698GW in 2020 with offshore following with 34GW and offering a tremendous potential in the future (IRENA, 2020).
+Global wind generation capacity has increased around 75% in the past 20 years with onshore wind farms leading the way with an installed capacity of 698GW in 2020 with offshore following with 34GW and offering tremendous potential in the future (IRENA, 2020).

-Wind energy uses the kinetic energy created by air in motion to produce electricity through the various turbines offered in the market.
+Wind energy uses the kinetic energy created by air in motion to produce electricity through the various turbines offered on the market.
 The amount of energy produced majorly depends on the size of the turbine and the lengths of its blades which is directly associated with the wind speed (IRENA, 2020).

 Are you following the COP26?